Types of Espresso Machines (Which One Should You Choose?)

 It’s a perfect middle ground for home baristas who want some hands-on involvement but aren’t ready to tackle a manual lever machine.

-Pros | Cons |
+| Pros | Cons |

-Suitable for experimenting with espresso recipes | Slightly more expensive than entry-level machines |
+| Capable of very good espresso with the right setup | Slightly more expensive than entry-level machines |

 Popular Examples: